asdanyal/eredeem/README.md

 ##Technology

-All the services and web application are created using
+All the services and web application are created in JAVA using
 * Spring Boot
 * Spring MVC
 * Spring Data
+* Spring Security
 * Swagger
 * MongoDB